 If you’ve never grown your own, I highly recommend it.
 Calendula is easy to grow and is pretty self sufficient.
 Check out How to Grow Calendula for more information on growing your own.

-If you have fresh flowers, you’ll need to dry them first before using them to make infused oil.
+If you have fresh calendula flowers, you’ll need to dry them first before using them to make infused oil.
+Fresh herbs have too much water in them.
 Learn how to dry calendula here.

-Here’s the supplies you need for calendula infused oil:
+Here are the supplies you need for making calendula oil:

 - A mason jar and lid- size will depend on how much oil you want to make